The Best 7 Foods for Gut Health

 Your Gut and Physical Health

 Think of your gut bacteria as a colony of tiny creatures living inside of you.
-When something goes wrong, they send messages back to let you know what they experience and what they need for you to do.
+When something goes wrong, they send messages back to let you know what they experience and what they need you to do.

 Your gut bacteria and your intestines have conversations with each other.
 The research is still early, but the indications show they both send messages and can adjust their behaviors based on the information collected.